bu3alwa/dog-company/README.md

 - Many bugs in all other pages, slow process.
 - Many images required design
   - New topic, new post, online/offline etc.
+- Reorginized Github files.
+Delete feature was added to github.